State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Proof of Theorem 1

 \begin{proof} For notation simplicity, let us define $g_k \triangleq \sum_{t=kT_0}^{(k+1)T_0-1}\left(r(s_t,a_t)-c\right)/T_0$.
 Then, write the square of the dual iterates' norm at time $k+1$.
 Using the expression for the dual update \eqref{eqn_stochastic_dual_descent_specified} and the non-expansiveness property of the projection, one has that

 where the last inequality follows from expanding the squares.
-Then, using the fact that the rewards are bounded by $B$ in the previous expression and taking the conditional expectation with respect to the sigma algebra $\calF_k$ one has that
+Then, using the fact that the difference $|r_i(s,a) - c_i|$ is bounded by $B$ in the previous expression and taking the conditional expectation with respect to the sigma algebra $\calF_k$ one has that

 Applying the previous expression recursively yields

 For any random variable $X$ that is $\calF_0$ measurable we have that $\mathbb{E}\left[X\mid\calF_0 \right]=\mathbb{E}\left[X \right]$.
 Using this observation, the fact that $\left\|\lambda_{k}\right\|\geq 0$ for all $k\geq 0$ and rearranging the terms in the previous expression the sum can be upper bounded by